45Drives/cephgeorep/README.md

 ~~`Large directory tree    (500-10,000 total dirs):  RCTIME_PROP_DELAY=5000`~~
 ~~`Massive directory tree  (10,000+ total dirs):     RCTIME_PROP_DELAY=10000`~~

 This delay was greatly reduced in the Ceph Nautilus release, so a delay of 100ms is the new default.
 This was able to sync 1000 files, 1MB each, randomly placed within 3905 directories without missing one.
-With very large directory trees this delay may need to be increased, but only up to a few seconds rather than 10.
+With very large directory trees this delay may need to be increased, but only up to a few seconds rather than up to 10.

 ## Usage
-Launch the daemon by running `systemctl start cephfssyncd`, or run `systemctl enable caphfssyncd` to enable launch at startup.
+Launch the daemon by running `systemctl start cephfssyncd`, and run `systemctl enable cephfssyncd` to enable launch at startup.
 To monitor output of daemon, run `watch -n 1 systemctl status cephfssyncd`.

 ## Notes
 * If your backup server is down, cephfssyncd will try to launch rsync and fail, however it will retry the sync at 30 second intervals.
-All new files in the server created while cephfssyncd is waiting for rsync to succeed will be synced on the next interval.
+All new files in the server created while cephfssyncd is waiting for rsync to succeed will be synced on the next cycle.
 * Files beginning with the following prefixes are ignored by the daemon:
    * `~$` - Files beginning with this are temporary backup files within Windows, which are created when a document or other file is open.
    * `.~lock.` - Files beginning with this are lock files within Linux, which prevent a file from being modified while it is open by another user.